wing5wong/artisan-whs-static/source/_curriculum/course-requirements.md

 #### Whanganui High School Graduation Diploma

-* The Whanganui High School Diploma recognises the student’s graduation from secondary school and transition to tertiary study or the world of work.
+* The Whanganui High School Graduation Diploma recognises the student’s graduation from secondary school and transition to tertiary study or the world of work.
 * The Diploma may be awarded ‘with Merit’ or ‘with Distinction’

 #### Courses Outside of School (External Studies):

 Students in Senior School may wish to choose from a wide variety of Industry and Tertiary Related courses available to them to complement their school subjects.
-These courses are completed through as an ‘option’ at school and need to be applied for through the Vocational Department
+These courses are completed through as an ‘option line’ at school and need to be applied for through the Vocational Department

 #### Vocational Studies:

+Students must apply to take a full Vocational Studies course.
+Prerequisites include good attendance and a clean pastoral record.
+An interview with the student and parent/caregiver must occur prior to acceptance into the programme.

 **Year 12:** Vocational Studies at Year 12 occupy five (5) of the six (6) lines therefore students choosing to do Vocational Studies need to take only one other subject.